 Amsterdam, The Netherlands – Danish alternative rock band The Asteroids Galaxy Tour payed a visit to Paradiso Noord in Amsterdam with their Fruit10 Tour to celebrate the ten year anniversary of their debut album Fruit, which contains some of the hits that put them on the map like “Around The Bend” used by Apple and “The Golden Age” used for a commercial by Heineken.

-Opening act of the evening was Kita Menari, a Dutch indie-pop band.
+The opening act of the evening was Kita Menari, a Dutch indie-pop band.
 Leadsinger Micha de Jonge had a near-death experience while diving in Malaysia and decided after that, the music he wanted to make had to be about celebrating life.
 Kita Menari stands for “we dance” in Malaysian, a name that is fitting for the band.
 With their catchy songs and joyous performance, they were making sure the crowd was getting in the right mood for the evening.

 KITA MENARI Photo GalleryWebsite l Facebook l Instagram l Twitter